-If you’re a PhilHealth voluntary member or an OFW, it’s your obligation to pay your PhilHealth contributions on time since you don’t have an employer who can do it for you.
-But paying your PhilHealth contributions can often be tiring and bothersome as you have to go to a PhilHealth collecting agent to pay your monthly premiums.
-The good news is that you can now pay your PhilHealth contributions online, saving you the time and effort.
+If you’re a PhilHealth voluntary member or an OFW, it’s your obligation to pay your contributions on time since you don’t have an employer who can do it for you.
+But paying your contributions can often be tiring and bothersome as you have to go to a collecting agent to pay your monthly premiums.
+The good news is that you can now pay your PhilHealth contributions online, which saves you time and effort.

 Table of Contents

 - PhilHealth Online Payment via the PhilHealth Member Portal

 - Step 1: Login to the PhilHealth Member Portal